schmons/schmons.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our team at Altos Labs will be presenting our paper [https://arxiv.org/abs/2408.10609](PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis) as a <i>spotlight</i> presentation at the [https://sites.google.com/view/newmodality-aidrug](Neurips workshop on AI for New Drug Modalities).
+Our team at Altos Labs will be presenting our paper [PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis](https://arxiv.org/abs/2408.10609) as a <i>spotlight</i> presentation at the [Neurips workshop on AI for New Drug Modalities](https://sites.google.com/view/newmodality-aidrug).
 If you're planning to attend, feel free to reach out — we'd love to connect!